-IPAP would like to thank all people and institutions who contributed to the success of the 2019 IPAP OPEN HOUSE – ‘Keeping Imagination Alive in a Digital World’ (‘Officina H Olivetti’ University District, Ivrea / Vistaterra Country Resort – Parella Castle, July 6–8, 2019), held by Stephen Aizenstat, Ph.D., and Alia Aizenstat, M.A., M.F.T.A.
+IPAP is glad to invite to the IPAP Open House 2020 (‘Officina H Olivetti’ University District, Ivrea / Vistaterra Country Resort – Parella Castle, June 27-28, 2020), held by Stephen Aizenstat, Ph.D., and Alia Aizenstat, M.A., M.F.T.A.

 An international workshop jointly organized by APAP | Associazione per lo studio della Psicologia Analitica e dello Psicodramma junghiano – through its institute, IPAP | Institute of Analytical Psychology and Psychodrama – Postgraduate Training School (Ivrea, Italy) – and Pacifica Graduate Institute (Santa Barbara, California, USA).
 With the support of Dream Tending (Santa Barbara, California, USA).